PT350 Bay Area is Inspired by 350.org, but not part of 350.org

 The Executive Committee (The “EC”)

-In between SC meetings, the Executive Committee (the “EC”) meets weekly (currently on Tuesdays at 6:30) to execute the policies that the SC has decided.
-The EC has 4 members, made up of SC members serving in rotation for 4 months at a time.
+In between SC meetings, the Executive Committee (the “EC”) meets weekly to execute the policies that the SC has decided.
+The EC has 4 members, made up of PT members serving in rotation for 4 months at a time.
 The EC can spend up to $500, can make endorsements, and can make most other decisions as it sees a need, but not on the membership of the EC or SC.
 The EC will refer items to the SC for its next meeting, or if urgent, via an email SC vote.
-To have the EC address a topic, contact the current EC Facilitator: Elena Engel: elenajengel (at) gmail.com
+To have the EC address a topic, contact the current EC Facilitator: Elena Engel: email@example.com